The same Acts and regulations apply to public and private prisons in Victoria.

 Victorian prisons are subject to Correctional Standards: the ‘Correctional Management Standards for Men’s Prisons in Victoria’, and the ‘Standards for the Management of Women Prisoners in Victoria’.
 These standards focus on the outcomes and outputs to be achieved by public and private prison operators.
 They also contain guidelines for the classification and placement of prisoners.

 There is also the ‘Correctional Management Standards for Post-sentence Supervision and Detention of Serious Sex Offenders’.
 These standards establish the minimum requirements for the management of serious sex offenders on post-sentence orders in Victoria.

-These standards are available on the website of Corrections Victoria (www.corrections.vic.gov.au/standards-for-prisoners-and-offenders).
+These standards are available from Corrections Victoria.

 Deputy Commissioner’s Instructions

 The Correctional Standards and Commissioner’s Requirements are put into practice through the Deputy Commissioner’s Instructions (DCIs) (for public prisons) and the Operating Instructions (OIs) (for private prisons).
 These are public documents, except for the sections that deal with prison security issues, which are subject to restricted access.
 Prisoners are entitled to have adequate access to these instructions.